 Morris says he had some, too, because he did not receive enough carries in the preseason.
 In the season opener versus Philadelphia, Morris gained 45 yards on 12 carries.
 But he missed holes, fumbled once and dropped a pitch in the end zone.

 On Sunday at Green Bay, Morris and the run game looked much better with 13 carries for 107 yards -- with nine of his carries for four yards or more -- showing better vision and patience.
 He set up defenders on a 32-yard run, for example, by pressing the outside; when the linebacker to that side overflowed, Morris cut back inside.
-In the first game, he gained 12 yards after contact, but had 48 such yards last week, according to ESPN Stats & Information.

 “I got a little more comfortable,” Morris said.
 “I didn’t realize how rusty I was.
 But just knocking that rust off and getting a week under our belts and coming back and doing better, this week I hope to do even better.”